RichardBKeck/DATA310-Project-1/README.md

 ```math
 1/2*1/2*3/4*3/4 = 9/64
 ```
-I approached this question using a Monte Carlo Simulation written in Python
+I approached this question using a Monte Carlo simulation.

 ```Python
 friend_a = ['truth','lie']